MANU-KARTHIK-K-S/MANU-KARTHIK-K-S/README.md

-- 👋 Hi, I’m @MANU KARTHIK K S
+- 👋 Hi, I’m MANU KARTHIK K S
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...python,c,java,bourne shell,bash,scripting
+- 🌱 I’m currently learning python,c,java,bourne shell,bash,scripting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 MANU-KARTHIK-K-S/MANU-KARTHIK-K-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.